alicebartlett/alicebartlett.github.io/_posts/2019-01-01-shared-parental-leave.md

 In February the Department for Business said that the uptake of SPL could be as low as 2% of the 285,000 couples that are eligible for it each year.
 I think SPL is amazing so I thought I'd write down what we did and why it was good.

 In this blog post I'm going to talk about what my husband and I did.
-I'm an a heterosexual relationship but the policy I'm talking is available to same sex (or queer!) couples and couples adopting.
+I'm an a heterosexual relationship but the policy I'm talking about is available to same sex (or queer!) couples and couples adopting.
 In these cases there is a "Primary" and a "Secondary" parent.

 ## Before SPL, things were bad